A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

 This question asks whether there exists a form of a comparison test for meromorphic extensions.
 The existence of a meromorphic extension of a given series is generally difficult to prove and relies on some specific structures and symmetries given by the series.
 It is therefore helpful to know, given a series known to admit a meromorphic extension, when one can leverage this fact to give extensions for ``similar-looking'' series, i.e., perturbations of the known series.
 Recall that the classical comparison test tells us that if two sequences, $\bset{a_n},\bset{b_n}$, satisfy $\frac1C\le \frac{\abs{a_n}}{\abs{b_n}}\le C$ for some $C>1$ and for all $n$, then their corresponding series converge and diverge (in absolute value) together.
 It allows us to reduce the problem of proving absolute convergence of a complex series by comparing it to a simpler, well-understood series.
 We aim to create a similar framework for meromorphic extensions.
 A notable example to keep in mind is the geometric series we saw earlier.
-Naturally, the requirements we found to apply a similar comparison test are stronger than those of simple convergence (see section \ref{sec:res} below).
+Our results will allow one to leverage the existence of meromorphic extension for geometric series to obtain meromorphic extensions to series such as $\sumit n 1 \infty\bb{2^{-n}+3^{-n}}^s$ (see Example \ref{thm:examp_23}).
+Naturally, the conditions required to compare the existence of meromorphic extensions are stronger than those required to compare simple convergence (see section \ref{sec:res} below).
+Nevertheless, we show these requirements are necessary (see Theorem \ref{thm:example}).